Power-law and frequency scaling in electrophysiological data

 These studies suggest that SOC does not seem to be a satisfactory model to explain the statistics of electrical brain activity, both at the level of the LFP and at the level of unit activity.
 Simple models based on pairwise correlations (such as the Ising model or its variants) seem to account for much of the statistics measured experimentally.

 These conclusions were recently confirmed by an avalanche analysis from cat, monkey and human cerebral cortex, in wake and sleep states .
 This analysis made use of recently acquired unit and LFP recordings in humans where a spatiotemporal correlation analysis was performed (see Section 4.4).
 The avalanche analysis of such data, as well as from similar high-density recordings in cat and monkey (from 96 to 160 electrodes), all pointed to the absence of power-law distributions, in both units, and LFP recordings .
 We also found that correlations in neuronal activity stayed high across large distances, but only for interneurons .
 In conclusion, these data and analyses suggest that the awake and sleeping brain display dynamical states more complex than SOC, and that highly-correlated inhibition seems to play a crucial role.

-More recently, we studied the power-law scaling generated by networks of neurons displaying irregular activity states .
-Our main finding is that such networks can display power-law relations, but these power-laws are not associated to criticality.
+More recently, we discovered a fundamental cause for power-law relations in the brain, and more generally in natural systems .
+We found that neural networks can display power-law statistics, but they are not associated to criticality.
 The power-law scaling survives the replacement of individual neurons by stochastic processes, thus demonstrating that it can be obtained without criticality.
 We also show that such power-law relations can be explained by Boltzmann's molecular chaos, which is a universal property of many natural systems.
-These results provide a firm demonstration that power-law distributions constitute no proof for criticality in experimental systems and that other criteria should be used.
+These results provide a firm demonstration that power-law distributions constitute no proof for criticality in experimental systems, and that other criteria should be used.
 It also shows that systems made of a large number of weaky-correlated units will display power-law statistics, which applies to many natural systems.